conda/conda-docs/README.md

 ### Conda capitalization

+The word "conda" should be lowercase, except when starting a sentence or header.
+Use code formatting when talking about the `conda` command.

-You can find information on how to capitalize and talk about conda in the [conda contributing guide](https://github.com/conda/conda/blob/main/CONTRIBUTING.md#conda-capitalization-standards).
+For more detailed information on conda capitalization standards, see the [conda contributing guide](https://github.com/conda/conda/blob/main/CONTRIBUTING.md#conda-capitalization-standards).

 ### Creating new pages